Connected by Love

 "Connected by Love" is a song written, produced and performed by American rock musician Jack White, issued as the lead single from his third studio album Boarding House Reach.
 The song peaked at #18 on the Billboard Alternative Songs chart in 2018.
+Its opening lyrics recall blues songs in their content, with NPR's Bob Boilen also relating it to Otis Redding's style:

+Woman, don't you know what I'm suffering from?